Last update: 1 January 2020

 - For foreign government investors, a $0 (nil) threshold applies.

-- For non-foreign government investors (except those from Chile, New Zealand and the United States), a $58 million threshold based on the value of the investment applies.
+- For non-foreign government investors (except those from Chile, New Zealand and the United States of America), a $60 million threshold based on the value of the investment applies.

 Exemption for certain investors